wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Got a bridged network running, a new VM installed / connected; and a cluster running on my RPi.
 What an exercise, while it _may not_ be the most advisable path to virtualise a Raspberry Pi; I am so excited I've got a cluster running on a single, dedicated piece of hardware!

 **Thoughts:**

+---

+## Day 69, December 10, 2019

+**Today's Progress:** Deployed the test Nginx server according to the CKA labs today - 'scaled' it up to run on all worker nodes, and it was running on the master as well.

+**Thoughts:**